This map shows the vicinity of the Tukwila to Renton Improvement Project.

 In addition to the improvements included in the Renton Nickel Improvement Project (I-5 to SR 169), the Tukwila to Renton Improvement Project includes adding one lane in each direction on I-405 between SR 181 and SR 167, two lanes in each direction on I-405 between SR 167 and SR 169, and one lane on northbound SR 167 from South 180th Street to I-405.
 The Tukwila to Renton Project also reconfigures the SR 181 and SR 167 interchanges, including improving High Occupancy Vehicle (HOV) connections between SR 167 and I-405.

-A portion of the Tukwila to Renton Improvement Project, the SR 515 (Talbot Road) Interchange, is funded for construction.
-These funds are from the Transportation package approved by the 2005 Washington State Legislature.
-The SR 515 Interchange Project, located between SR 167 and SR 169, is the first step to reconfigure the SR 167 interchange.
+A portion of the Tukwila to Renton Improvement Project, the SR 515 (Talbot Road) Interchange improvement, was funded for construction by the 2005 Washington State Legislature and completed in 2010.
+The SR 515 Interchange Project, located between SR 167 and SR 169, was the first step to reconfigure the SR 167 interchange.
 Additional funding is required to complete the entire Tukwila to Renton Improvement Project, including the SR 167 interchange.

 Why is WSDOT